johnrclark96/WAN-2.2-GUI/docs/env.md

 ## WAN 2.2 Virtual Environment (Windows)

-The WAN engine is meant to live in its own virtual environment so it does not conflict with other tools such as Stable Diffusion WebUI.
-The commands below assume PowerShell and a base directory of `D:\wan22`.
+The engine expects a dedicated virtual environment and directory layout under `D:\wan22`.
+Only the **Wan2.2-TI2V-5B-Diffusers** model is supported.

 ```powershell
 cd D:\wan22